mvaganov/CmdLineAsteroids/notes.md

 ### voice
 this code will write 80 hashtag characters in a row.

+here you can see that I've made a breakpoint by clicking a red dot in the margin at the left. when I run this in debug mode, the code stops at this point.
+I can see variables, and advance the point of execution one line of code at a time.

+here, we can see the `col` variable increasing, and printing the hashtag in the loop. when `col` is no longer less than `width`, the loop stops.

 ### scene
 show the code and running output